Snoupix/rustbee/README.md

 - [x] Migrate from bluez to bleplug for interop (lost pair and trust features on the process)
 - [ ] Clarify CLI args (add descriptions)
 - [ ] When finished with GUI impl, try to impl WASM build target
-- [ ] `rustbee gui` should launch the gui executable (get it from PATH)
 - [ ] Impl CLI data lights save and maybe share it with GUI
 - [ ] [CLI] Find a way to select a device with a better UX
 - [x] Impl `justfile` recipes to replace bash script for a better DX and update README for steps
+- - [x] `rustbee gui` should launch the gui executable
+- - [x] The deamon launch feature should be migrated to common so cli and gui can launch it without bash
+- - [x] setcap of rustbee cli exec to be able to create file socket
+- - [x] setcap of rustbee daemon exec to be able to create log file
+- [ ] CLI should have a logs command to output the log file to stdout
 - [ ] Impl CI to create and publish binaries
-- [ ] The deamon launch feature should be migrated to common so cli and gui can launch it without bash
 - [ ] Impl a better logging for the daemon and it should log to file itself
-- [ ] setcap of rustbee cli exec to be able to create file socket
-- [ ] setcap of rustbee daemon exec to be able to create log file
-- [ ] CLI should have a logs command to output the log file to stdout

 ----